-- Make text notes throughout the day about tendencies you notice, and comments on market conditions.
+- Make text notes throughout the day about tendencies and market conditions you notice.
 If you make an error, make a note of it.
 If you miss a trade, make a note of it.

-- Keeping as many trendlines and drawings on your chart as possible (assuming they don't distract you).
+- Keep as many trendlines and drawings on your chart as possible, assuming they don't distract you.
 They help to show your future self how you were seeing the market in real time at any given moment.
-See 5 Things that Simply Trading and Reduce Clutter.

 - Mark when you stop trading for the day with a vertical line or text note.

-- Type how many trades you made, how many winners and the total profit for winning trades, how many losers and the total loss for losing trades, and the net result (total profit minus total losses).
-Ideally, avoid using dollars.
-Instead, use pips for forex, cents for stocks or ticks/points for futures.
-For example, if trading the ES Futures contract, instead of saying 4 winners $400 - 4 losers $200 = Net +$200, say 4 winners 8 points - 4 losers 4 points = Net +4 points.
-Dollar figures fluctuate based on position size, whereas points/pips/cents can be compared over time regardless of position size.
+- Type how many trades you made, how many winners, the total profit for winning trades, how many losers, the total loss for losing trades, and the net result.
+Avoid using dollars, which fluctuate based on position size.
+Instead, use pips for forex, cents for stocks, or ticks/points for futures.
+For example, if trading the ES Futures contract, instead of writing "4 winners, $400; 4 losers, $200 = net +$200," write "4 winners, 8 points; 4 losers, 4 points = net +4 points."

-At the end of the trading day take a screenshot of your chart (click on the chart, and hit Alt+PrtSc).
-Then paste into a photo editor (can be a free one like Paint, Irfanview, or Gimp.
-Save.
-It should include all the information above, without being too squished--you still want to be able to see everything that went on.
+At the end of the trading day take a screenshot of your chart and paste it into a photo editor.
+It should include all the information above.
 If you can't see everything on one chart, take two or three shots and save them separately.

-At the end of each week and month go back and see what you did, notice common problems, and spot your strengths.
-These observations can help you exploit your strengths and highlight what areas you need to work on.
+At the end of each week and month, go back and see what you did, notice common problems, and spot your strengths.
+These observations can help you exploit your strengths and highlight the areas you need to work on.